About Special Services

 The Sage Program

 The Sage Program provides supportive counseling services to Glen Rock Middle and High School students as identified in their Individualized Education Plan (IEP).
 The goal of the Sage Program is to fill the gap in service between the existing in-school support and an out-of-district placement by providing classified students with counseling to address emotional difficulties that are affecting their academic and social functioning.
 Individual and group counseling sessions are provided to students during regular school hours - family counseling is provided after school hours.
 The Sage Program works with a variety of classified students who have issues such as, anxiety, depression, bipolar disorder, ADHD, social anxiety and Asperger’s Syndrome in addition to other typical pre-adolescent and adolescent issues.
 Eligibility is determined by the Glen Rock Child Study Team and the Sage Program counselors.
-The Sage Program Counselors are Mr. Stephen Midouhas, LCSW and Ms. Jennifer Liss, LCSW.
+The Sage Program Counselors are Mr. Stephen Midouhas, LCSW and Ms. Krista Seabrook, LCSW.